SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-otag30/PROJECT_PRESENTATION.md

 Run the command `npm list` in your terminal to see if vitest is installed, if not install vitest.
 The test cases are in the file `main.test.js`, do not change this file.
-Use the file `main.js` to write your solution function, in this file is provided the overall problem statement and function skeleton.
+Use the file `main.js` to write your solution function, in this file the Kata scenario is provided as a comment, it also includes the start of an exported function for you to use to solve the problem.
-Run vitest to check if your solution passes the test.
+Once you have a solution, run vitest to check if your solution passes the test.
 HAPPY PetCare!!

 ![alt text](Happy_PetCare.jpg)